magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42811-->

 *  The cache cleaning algorithm that runs during re-indexing has been optimized.
 Bundle products are now displayed as expected when a category is cached during re-indexing.
-Previously, bundle products were not displayed for hours after product categories were coached during re-indexing.
+Previously, bundle products were not displayed for hours after product categories were cached during re-indexing.

 ### Cart and checkout